 Guided by a trained yoga instructor, students engage in a gentle yoga class that also incorporates mindfulness practices.
 Yoga is a relaxing, low-impact activity that provides a chance for students to reconnect with their bodies.

 Thursday – Experiential Self Care

 Students take a wellness class where they learn about different modalities and activities that help promote self care.
 For example, they learn about soothing ways to take care of their hands, feet, and skin.
 They learn about the benefits of aromatherapy and its impact on the limbic system and emotional function.

 Friday – Group Wellness Discussion

 During Friday’s wellness activities, students take part in a therapist led discussion centered around the connection between emotional and mental wellness with physical wellness.
-Students are introduced to healthy living and grooming habits and how to care for their growing and changing body and brain.
+Students are introduced to healthy transitional living and grooming habits and how to care for their growing and changing body and brain.

 Saturday – Culinary Arts

 During their culinary arts lessons, student learn how to make healthy snacks and meals with a trained chef in a commercial kitchen.
 Students incorporate practical math, learn to follow recipes and create healthy food that tastes good!

 Students also cook healthy breakfasts and family style dinners at their campsite.
 They learn new recipes that they can take with them after they graduate from Trails.

 Typical School Week Feel Helps Build Executive Functioning Skills